 Class members must meet the following criteria:

-- They were in possession or control of a vehicle booted by Maximum Booting in Union City, Georgia, during the class period.
+- They possessed or controlled a vehicle Maximum Booting booted in Union City, Georgia, during the class period.

-- They paid Maximum Booting to have a boot removed from a vehicle in Union City, Georgia, during the class period.
+- They paid Maximum Booting to remove a boot from a vehicle in Union City, Georgia, during the class period.

-To qualify, the individual must have either driven the vehicle that was booted or personally paid the booting fee.
-Only cash payment will be issued per booting incident, regardless of how many people were involved or paid.
+To qualify, the individual must have either driven the booted vehicle or personally paid the booting fee.

-How much will the class action settlement payment be?
+How much is the class action settlement payment?

-Pro rata cash payment: Class members can submit to receive a cash payment of up to $200 from the net settlement fund.
-Final payment amount will be determined by the total number of valid claims filed.
+Pro rata cash payment: Class members can submit a claim to receive a cash payment of up to $200 from the net settlement fund.
+The settlement administrator will determine the final payment amount by the total number of valid claims filed.

 How to claim a class action rebate

-To receive a settlement payment, class members can file a claim online or print and mail their completed claim form to the settlement administrator.
+To receive a settlement payment, class members can file a claim online or print and mail their completed PDF claim form (Page 41 of the settlement agreement) to the settlement administrator.

 The claim deadline is May 5, 2026.